RobertBiehl/multimodal-instruct/README.md

 - [ ] improve inference speed of huggingface models with batching
 - [ ] improve inference speed of llama.cpp models with batching

+# Datasets and  Prompt Configs

+To generate a multimodal instruction dataset:
+1. pick a dataset
+2. pick or set up a prompt config

+## Datasets

+Available datasets are

+1. `Source.COCO2014` and `Source.COCO2017`
+   - COCO has been used to generate the LLaVA-Instruct-158k dataset.
+   - Provides the following data for instruction dataset generation:
+     - captions: 5 sentences by different annotators describing the image
+     - object bounding boxes in the format `category_name: [min_x, min_y, max_x, max_y]`
+2. `Source.OPENIMAGESV7`
+   - Provides the following data for instruction dataset generation:
+     - captions: narratives from voice recordings of annotators describing the image in one or more sentences.
+     - object bounding boxes in the format `category_name: [min_x, min_y, max_x, max_y] [confidence, is_occluded, is_truncated, is_group_of, is_depiction, is_inside]`

 ## Usage Examples

 ### Generate dataset with huggingface chat model